 Cannabidiol (CBD) and its by-products, for instance, additives and supplement treats or ‘bones’ for pets have gained momentum over the past decade and growing.
 If you ever search online for pet products, 9 out of 10 times you will find a product or an advertisement for it, containing this hemp-extraction in it.
-Nevertheless, the insufficiency of an investigation into how CBD affects cats and dogs is not on par with the demand on the market.
+Nevertheless, the insufficiency of an investigation into how CBD for pets affects cats and dogs is not on par with the demand on the market.
 There seems to be more of a demand for it, then there is conclusive evidence on all types of animals.

 Various researchers and scientists have investigated Hemp-Oil and products infused with it and especially in the food that we give our dogs and cats because our pets can’t tell us how they feel, but at least we have scientists and medical experts who can try and speak for them.